 Mr. Props Logo

-HomeGlossaryWhat is What Is a 5-Star Rating on Airbnb?
-Understanding the Airbnb Rating Scale?
+HomeGlossaryWhat is 5-Star Rating on Airbnb?

-What is What Is a 5-Star Rating on Airbnb?
-Understanding the Airbnb Rating Scale?
+What is 5-Star Rating on Airbnb?

 Visual explanation of what is a 5-star rating on airbnb for short-term rental hosts

-A 5-star rating on Airbnb is the only score that actively helps your listing anything below it quietly works against you.
 Airbnb's scale runs from 1 to 5 stars across six subcategories: cleanliness, accuracy, check-in, communication, location, and value.
 Airbnb averages these into your overall rating.

 A 4.8 is the minimum for Superhost status, and dropping below 4.7 consistently costs you search placement and bookings.
-If you're new to hosting, an Airbnb star rating guide can help you understand exactly how each subcategory is weighted and what guests are actually evaluating.

 Why a 5-star Rating on Airbnb Matters for STR Hosts

-Don't think your star rating is just a number.
-It's the gatekeeper.
 Airbnb's search algorithm is ruthless, pushing a listing with a 4.6-star rating so far down the search results, we're talking page 5, that it's basically invisible next to competitors at 4.9, even if your property is cheaper and in a better spot.
 It's a brutal system.

-The dollar impact is real.
-A host running a $150/night listing at 75% occupancy earns roughly $41,000 a year.
 Drop from a 4.9 to a 4.7 rating and search visibility falls enough that occupancy typically slides 8-12 percentage points, that's $4,400 to $6,600 in lost annual revenue on a single property.

 How the Rating Breaks Down Visually